-Everyone’s New Years resolution.
+Healthy.
+Everyone’s New Years' resolution.
 Get healthy, eat healthy, workout, etc.

-Is it saying yes to a bedtime so we get a good night’s rest and not suffer from the troubling issues caused from sleep deprivation.
+Is it saying yes to a bedtime so we get a good night’s rest and not suffer from the troubling issues caused by sleep deprivation?

-Is it prioritizing everyday movement.
-Exercise we define that feels good for our unique body.
+Is it prioritizing everyday movement?
+Through the exercise we define that feels good for our unique body.